Core Idea

 Why This Matters

-This fallacy directly impacts user experience and system scalability.
-Slow response times cause user abandonment—research shows that delays beyond 200-300ms significantly reduce conversion rates for web applications.
-Latency also affects throughput: if each request takes 100ms longer due to network calls, your system handles 10x fewer requests per second with the same resources.
+Latency directly impacts user experience: delays beyond 200–300ms significantly reduce conversion rates for web applications.
+It also affects throughput — 100ms of extra overhead per request means 10x fewer requests per second with the same resources.

 Related Concepts